FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 Each level is just another utility option - trustless computation is simply a provider that compensates for insufficient trust by offering cryptographic guarantees instead of social ones.
 The market serves all trust preferences equally.

 The amount of work eliminated by trust is staggering.
-Every defensive mechanism, every verification layer, every privacy-preserving computation - all can be replaced by simple trust relationships.
-This is why trust networks are economically transformative: they don't just enable new value, they eliminate massive costs.
+Every defensive mechanism, every verification layer, every privacy-preserving computation, every disruption, every deceit, every regulation, every law, every contract - all can be replaced by sufficient simple trust relationships.
+This is why trust networks are economically transformative: they don't just enable new value, they eliminate all non-essential costs.
+(They encapsulate human constraints that "society" and "government" and "law" usually occupy and try to solve when you can't learn anything about anyone and all are equal before the law.
+They are the "society control" main interaction dynamic.
+Where Triads serve as the physical or dominating aspect: overacting or overriding or overpowering aspect.)

 ### How Reputation Viscosity Actually Works

 - You betray people in trust network A
-- You create new pseudonym witnessed by people from network B
+- You create new pseudonym, forsake all connection to old pseudonym, all possession tied to the pseudonym can only enter trustless domain or else tie new pseudonym to the old by transfer.
+Then with new pseudonym witnessed by people from network B
 - The reputation "follows" based on:
   - Overlap between witness networks A and B
   - Transitive trust connections between networks
   - Strength of proof-of-person chains connecting old and new
-- If networks A and B are completely disjoint, reputation doesn't transfer
+- If networks A and B are completely disjoint, reputation doesn't transfer; it can even anti-transfer: Belief in A by X causes belief ¬A or anti-A by Y. This dynamic is on full display in politics and most other antixenian (wrongly called tribalism.
+You can be xenian (Love of the other / exotic ) tribal or neutral tribal too.
+Tribalism merely states that one perceives the actors/entities of the world in tagged groups (memetic tribalism) or tribes (ethnic biological reality naming and lense focus) "culturism"?
+"Hellenism" "Chauvanism" "nationalism" "civilizationalism" "exceptionalism") human interaction.
 - If there's overlap or trust transitivity, reputation bleeds through proportionally

 This isn't "reputation follows you everywhere" but rather "reputation follows you in proportion to trust network connectivity."
 A bad actor might escape to entirely different trust clusters, but loses access to all trust networks connected to their betrayal.